LewZhiYang/LewZhiYang/README.md

 <h1 align="center">Hi 👋, I'm Lew Zhi Yang</h1>
 <h3 align="center">Changing the world one line at a time</h3>

 <h4 align="center">I am a Software Engineer based in Singapore, SG.
 I am proficient in both Frontend development and Backend development.
-I have extensive knowledge in Python, HTML, CSS, Javascript, Node.Js, MongoDB, and React.
+I have extensive knowledge in C, Prolog, Haskell, Python, HTML, CSS, Javascript, Node.Js, MySQL, and React.
 I will have a degree in computer science by 2022.
 With code, I aspire to help bring ideas to life. </h4>

 - 🌱 I’m currently learning **about AI and web development**